1mB33/WarehouseManagmentApp/README.md

 # Warehouse managment application
+Project was made for a java class assigment.
 Made in java with Swing.
 Project files were generetad with maven.
 ## Why it's in some way unique